super-ienien/twitter-webhooks/README.md

             * **options.userId** - `string` : The twitter account Id

         #### return value `Promise<UserActivityEmitter>`
-        This method returns a promise that is resolved an [UserActivityEmitter](#class-useractivityemitter) instance that will emit all the events received for this account on the webhook.
+        This method returns a promise that is resolved to a [UserActivityEmitter](#class-useractivityemitter) instance that will emit all the events received for this account on the webhook.

     * ### triggerChallengeResponseCheck(options)
         Manually trigger a CRC request on the webhook.
 [Read Twitter's doc](https://developer.twitter.com/en/docs/accounts-and-users/subscribe-account-activity/api-reference/aaa-premium#put-account-activity-all-env-name-webhooks-webhook-id)